rcrowther/ssc/README.rst

 :Good: - Java half-installable
   - makes documentation out of broken code
-  - works on many folder structures, can be asked to work on any
+  - works on many folder structures, can be asked to work many
   - offers most of scaladoc's commandline options from it's own commandline (-footer, -noPrefixes etc.)
   - installation-specific configuration using a local file
   - no JLine/FSC means more memory for everything else.